skhiearth/Pink-iOS/README.md

 # Pink+

-Made with ❤️ by [The Misfits](https://the-misfits.github.io/) in India.
+Code Snippets and supporting documentation for the Pink+ project by [The Misfits](https://the-misfits.github.io/), in India.

 To beta test the app using TestFlight, click [here](https://testflight.apple.com/join/EtgAcnax).